sthagen/mandiant-flare-floss/README.md

  1. Go
  2. Rust

-The strings FLOSS extracts specific to a compiler are must easier to inspect by humans.
+The strings FLOSS extracts specific to a compiler are much easier to inspect by humans.

 Please consult the documentation to learn more about the [language-specific string extraction](doc/language_specific_strings.md).